MeetMe/PaletteBar/README.md

 PaletteBar for Android
 ==========

 A color picker bar with a horizontal rainbow and vertically changing hue values, implemented as a custom View.
-The border of the picker changes to match the selection, and can be changed via <b>setColorMarginPx()</b>.
+Touch and optionally drag to change colors, then release to select, as shown in the gifs below.
+The border of the picker changes to match the selection, and its width can be changed via <b>setColorMarginPx()</b>.
 The bar will scale uniformly.
 Make sure to register for color selection via <b>setListener(PaletteBarListener listener)</b>.
-Note that this callback will be made with the starting color, black, as soon as the listener is registered.
+Note that the <code>onColorSelected(int color)</code> callback will be made with the starting color, black, as soon as the listener is registered.

 In this screenshot, a light green has been selected:
 ![ScreenShot](/screenshots/paletteBarScreenshot.png)